kubernetes/enhancements/keps/sig-api-machinery/4008-crd-ratcheting/README.md

 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
+- [x] Metrics
-  - Metric name:
+  - Metric name: apiextensions_apiserver_update_ratcheting_time (histogram, how long we spend in addition to normal validation to perform ratcheting comparisons)
   - [Optional] Aggregation method:
-  - Components exposing the metric:
+  - Components exposing the metric: kube-apiserver
 - [ ] Other (treat as last resort)
   - Details: